M.I.S., International Studies, University of San Diego 1997

-At Baylor, she has also served as an assistant cross country and tennis coach, and she says, "I love it.
-One of my favorite things is to be out there with the kids."
+Biebel has worn many hats at Baylor, including exchange program coordinator, Walkabout leader, college counselor, dorm parent, tennis coach, and cross country coach.
+"I love it.
+One of my favorite things is to be out there with the kids," she says.
 She is particularly impressed by the support that Baylor teammates provide for each other; she hears kids screaming encouragement to each other during practice ("You're doing a great job!"), and she says, "I've never seen that before."

 Biebel continues to compete herself; she has run two marathons and qualified for the Boston Marathon.
 She says, "after ten miles my head is clear, my body feels strong, and I feel as if I am ready to take on anything."
 She enjoys all kinds of challenges, mental and physical: "I feel most alive when I am pushing myself."